jehna/thejunkland.com/content/blog/open-source-good-practices-readme.md

 use the resulting code in my work/hobby projects?

 The best practice is to just answer to these questions by simply stating which license the project is licensed with.
-It saves the time for the contributors to search through your project and figure out if there's something that could backfire in the future.
+It saves the time of the contributors to search through your project and figure out if there's something that could backfire in the future.